Ground Reinforcement with ACO

 Environmental Benefits: permeable surfaces reduce rainwater runoff

 Hard paving such as block paving, flags and slabs have great benefits in terms easy access, load bearing qualities and low maintenance, hence their popularity in landscaping, not least in front gardens.
 One in four front gardens are now paved over, with the numbers more than doubling over a decade.* Often this is to park a car off the street, particularly if it is an electric vehicle that needs access to a charging point.
-However, paving seals over the ground-absorbing soil, increasing the pressure on stormwater drains, leading to sewerage overflows into our waterways.
+However, paving seals over the ground-absorbing soil, increasing the pressure on stormwater drains, which can contribute to sewage overflows into our waterways where there is a combined sewer system.

 Grass and gravel surfaces in contrast are fully permeable (but see note below on installation).
 The honeycomb cells of both ACO GroundGuard and GravelGuard allow rainwater to pass through to the rain-absorbing soil below, as does the geotextile bonded to ACO GravelGuard.
 Ground reinforcement tiles in conjunction with grass or gravel deliver permeable, accessible and attractive surfaces around homes - plus can fulfil planning requirements.